 Recent Texas Car Accident Statistics

 There were 559,402 traffic accidents of all types and severity in Texas in 2023.
+Accident data is collected using official crash report forms, such as the CR-3, completed by police officers at the scene.
 This was an increase from the 555,605 wrecks recorded in 2022.
 In 2023, 4,289 people died in traffic accidents, and 18,753 were seriously injured.
-Based on this data, in 2023:
+These statistics include all types of collisions, from minor fender-benders to major crashes.
+Individuals involved in a specific incident can request a copy of the official crash report by submitting the appropriate form through the Texas Department of Transportation.

 - Roughly 1,533 traffic accidents happened every day